ChaseStewart/AVR-Annoyatron/README.md

 `/Hardware/Board_Files/...` - Gerber files that can be used to order the circuit board

-`/Software/AnnoyatronFW/...` - Firmware for the Annoyatron project, which can be
+`/Software/AnnoyatronFW/...` - Firmware for the Annoyatron project, in the form of a Microchip Studio project

 # Setup Instructions